Partial Recovery in the Graph Alignment Problem: Possibility result

 where $\textbf{1}$ denotes the indicator function. \end{definition} In other words, if we look at the intersection graph of $G_A$ and $G_B$ to which $\pi$ has been applied, there are at least $n\cdot \frac{1+\alpha}{2}$ nodes that have degree greater than or equal to $\frac{nqs}{2}.$

-\begin{proposition} For any $(A,B)$ generated as described in Section \ref{sec:math.model} and under the conditions given in Theorem \ref{th:ub}, $\pi^*$ is whp a good permutation. \end{proposition} The proof of this proposition is given in the Appendix to this paper.
+\begin{proposition} For any $(A,B)$ generated as described in Section \ref{sec:math.model} and under the conditions given in Theorem \ref{th:ub}, $\pi^*$ is whp a good permutation. \end{proposition} The proof of this proposition is given in the Electronic Companion to this paper.
 The key idea is that the intersection graph of $G_A$ and $G_B'$ is Erd\H{o}s-R\'enyi of parameters $(n,qs)$.
 Hence, one can use the $k$-core results given in Lemma \ref{lem:k,core}.
-In particular, the proof in the Appendix involves showing that for any $0<\alpha<1$, and under the conditions of Theorem \ref{th:ub}, we have that $nqs>c_{nqs/2}$ and that $\psi_{nqs/2}(\mu_{nqs/2}(nqs)) \geq \frac{1+\alpha}{2}$.
+In particular, the proof in the Electronic Companion involves showing that for any $0<\alpha<1$, and under the conditions of Theorem \ref{th:ub}, we have that $nqs>c_{nqs/2}$ and that $\psi_{nqs/2}(\mu_{nqs/2}(nqs)) \geq \frac{1+\alpha}{2}$.
 From Lemma \ref{lem:k,core}, this implies that there exists with high probability in this intersection graph an $nqs/2$-core of size greater than or equal to $n \cdot \frac{1+\alpha}{2}$, which in turn implies that $\pi^*$ is good.
 Proposition \ref{lem:alg.term} serves to show that the algorithm will terminate and output a good permutation with high probability.

 We now move onto Proposition \ref{prop:overlap}.
-Note that the proofs of some technical lemmas used to show Proposition \ref{prop:overlap} have been differed to the Appendix for clarity.
-We also make use of the following result that appears in \cite{cullina2018partial}, the proof of which we also include in the Appendix (Section \ref{sec:cullina}) for completeness.
+Note that the proofs of some technical lemmas used to show Proposition \ref{prop:overlap} have been differed to the Electronic Companion for clarity.
+We also make use of the following result that appears in \cite{cullina2018partial}, the proof of which we also include in the Electronic Companion (Section \ref{sec:cullina}) for completeness.

 \begin{lemma}[Lemma 3 \cite{cullina2018partial}] Let $\tau \geq 0$, $q_1\geq 0$, and $q_2\geq 0$.
 Then

 where $\zeta\mathrel{\mathop{:}}=\max \{\sqrt{2}e\frac{q_1}{\tau},4e \left(\frac{q_2}{\tau}\right)^{1/2}\}$.
 Furthermore, if $z^*$ is the minimizer of this expression,